wp-plugins/wp-to-twitter/readme.txt

 == Changelog ==

+= 2.3.5 =

+* Bug fix to custom shortcode support to allow use of multiple custom shortcodes simultaneously
+* Bug fix to (hopefully) solve duplicate posting when tags are included on scheduled posts.
+* Added comparison of your server time to Twitter's server time for information when installing.
+* Updated Italian translation.

 = 2.3.4 =

 * Re-wrote instructions for connecting to OAuth to reflect redesigned Twitter Apps registration process
 * Code clean-up to remove some redundancies
 * Bug fixes:
-	- Occasional double tweeting on future post seems to be fixed
+	- Occasional double tweeting on future post seems to be fixed.
 	- Tweeting on edits/quick edits when not checked
 * Added Ukrainian translation